 Tokenization is an interesting part of text analytics and NLP.
 A “token” in natural language terms is “.”
 Like the roots and branches of a tree, the whole of human language is a mess of natural outgrowths—split, decaying, vibrant, and blooming.
 Tokenization is part of the methodology we use when teaching machines about words, the foundational aspect of our most important invention.

-How Tokenization Works
+How Tokenization in NLP Works

 Imagine you want to process a sentence.
 One approach is to split that sentence into words and punctuation (i.e. tokens).
 Identifying words is relatively easy in English, as we use spaces.
 English punctuation can be a little more ambiguous.
-A period, for example, can denote the end of a sentence, but not always: consider the representations Mr., Ms. or Dr.
+A period, for example, can denote the end of a sentence, but not always: consider the representations Mr., Ms., or Dr.

 A Game of Numbers

-Tokenization and its itinerant processes play a role in making text analytics better than crude heuristics.
+Tokenization and its related processes play a role in making text analytics better than crude heuristics.
 Nonetheless, teaching a machine human language is complicated; teaching a machine natural language is bananas.
-When it comes to features which depend on tokenization, like named entity extraction, tuning can’t be emphasized enough.
+When it comes to features that depend on tokenization, like named entity extraction, tuning can’t be emphasized enough.
 It’s one of the big reasons folks choose to buy text analytics software over building it themselves.
 This extra human element might one day be supplemented or replaced by AI, but for now it’s a vital part of tokenization and text analytics as a whole.